dferes/LunchlyReservationSystem/README.md

 ## Lunchly

-A simple app for making reservations, built with React, Node.js, Express, PostgreSQL, HTML and CSS.
+A simple app for making reservations, built with Node.js, Express, PostgreSQL, Nunjucks, HTML and CSS.

 ## Installation and Setup Instructions